John Varley Roberts: The Oxford Movement at Halifax

 The mid-nineteenth century was a period of great change in the Anglican Church.
-Already we have seen how Varley Roberts had begun to transform the music at Halifax Parish Church by having the organ modernised and developing the choir.
+Already, we have seen how Varley Roberts had begun to transform the music at Halifax Parish Church by having the organ modernised and developing the choir.
 But the transformation was not yet complete.
-Victorian religious leaders of all types of churchmanship were determined to lift the Church of England out of its ‘torpor’ that had lasted since the Georgian period.
+Victorian religious leaders of all types of churchmanship were determined to lift the Church of England out of its "torpor" that had lasted since the Georgian period.
 But how was this to be done?
 The ecclesiologists wanted to return to the basic principles of the early church and therefore placed the emphasis on plainsong, which would allow everybody to participate.
-We know that Varley Roberts thought little of the ‘Gregorians’ (after Pope Gregory the Great, who was reputed to have devised the first plainsong).
-Other groups focussed on the ritual aspects of worship, and aimed to stimulate people's feelings through the main elements of worship, such as music.
-The ‘high church’ group was one name for some of these people and they wished to improve the quality of music making in churches as well as the types of composition performed.
+We know that Varley Roberts thought little of the "Gregorians" (after Pope Gregory the Great, who was reputed to have devised the first plainsong).
+Other groups focussed on the ritual aspects of worship and aimed to stimulate people's feelings through the main elements of worship, such as music.
+The "high church" group was one name for some of these people, and they wished to improve the quality of music-making in churches as well as the types of composition performed.
 From the 1840s onwards, full choral services began to be introduced into major churches in London and elsewhere – and notably Leeds Parish Church in the north.

 At the same time, the Church of England was founding a number of teacher training colleges (such as the one that Varley Roberts attended in York).
 Class music teaching was emphasised in these institutions.
 The graduates from these colleges would have gone out and taught children not just how to read and write but also how to sing, especially using tonic sol-fa.
-In other words, the old assumption that people could not read and write and therefore music had to be simple to be performed and appreciated, no longer held true.
+In other words, the old assumption that people could not read and write and therefore music had to be simple to be performed and appreciated no longer held true.
 In 1861, Hymns Ancient and Modern was published.
-This brought together for the first time the main hymns and hymn tunes that were increasingly finding favour in the Anglican Church and which ordinary members of the congregation would be able to use – and went on using - right into the twentieth century and more recently even.
-Great strides were being made in the technological aspects of organ building, meaning that larger, more powerful instruments could be built and distributed round the church almost at will.
-These are just some of the factors which meant that by the 1870s, the situation was ripe for an imaginative and ambitious musician such as Varley Roberts to make his mark.
+This brought together for the first time the main hymns and hymn tunes that were increasingly finding favour in the Anglican Church and which ordinary members of the congregation would be able to use – and went on using – right into the twentieth century and more recently even.
+Great strides were being made in the technological aspects of organ building, meaning that larger, more powerful instruments could be built and distributed around the church almost at will.
+These are just some of the factors that meant that by the 1870s, the situation was ripe for an imaginative and ambitious musician such as Varley Roberts to make his mark.